SoraPyrus/FurryGame2015/README.md

 * Right Click in the Asset Browser and select Import Asset
 * Import Asset Pack > Custom Package (UnityPackage) Please Make sure everything goes to their proper place.
 Keep the project clean.
+* When Importing a Model/Mesh, If it doesn't have a UV Map, be sure *NOT* to export the Material.

 ###### The Game's Folder Architecture
 The Game's Assets are organized by Usage Type.